Wivenhoe One Design

 The Wivenhoe One Design is the class dinghy of Wivenhoe Sailing Club.

-This site documents the history past and present of the class designed by Dr Walter Radcliffe in 1935 specifically for our local conditions.
+This site documents the history past and present of the class designed by Dr Walter Radcliffe in 1935 for our local waters.

 In 1936 Wivenhoe Sailing Club took on the lease of the old hard and oyster shed from Colchester, acquired a second hand chicken shed as a headquarters which you still see today and class racing commenced.